-Catering: Burger King, KFC Drive Thru, Starbucks, Krispy Kreme, Starbucks on the Go, Tango Ice Blast Shops: Waitrose & Partners, WHSmith Main Amenities: Showers, Welcome Break Gaming Hotel: ibis Charging Points: bp pulse 3kW Type 2, Electric Highway 50kW CCS & CHAdeMO & 43kW Type 2 Forecourt: Welcome Break Fuel, The Deli, Chicago Town Pizza, Rollover, Starbucks on the Go, Air1 AdBlue
+Catering: Burger King, KFC Drive Thru, Starbucks, Krispy Kreme, Starbucks on the Go Shops: Waitrose & Partners, WHSmith Amenities: ibis, Game Zone, Showers Outdoor Space: Grass verge is largest to left of main building; public footpath connections Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Ista 22kW Type 2 Forecourt: Welcome Break, The Good Bakery, Rollover, Starbucks on the Go

 The ibis hotel car park is strictly for hotel guests and permit holders only and entry is barrier controlled.
 Hotel guests are required to provide their vehicle registration number to the hotel reception in order to gain free parking during their stay.
 These restrictions are strictly enforced by Civil Enforcement Ltd.